vageez/Breathe-Life/README.md

 # Breathe-Life
 Whats happening here?

-Creating a stream to read the initial CSV file and converting it to a JSON file.
+Creating an async stream to read the initial CSV.
+Converting CSV to JSON objects line by line.
+Then finally processing JSON object and applying business rules.

-Creating an async stream to read the JSON file apply business logic and write to output file.
+index.js contains the async stream transfer and creation of output file.
+rulesConfig.js represents insurance company rules.

-businessRules.js contains all logic outlined in the Instructions.
+businessRules.js represents business logic and application of rules against the data.

 ### Run the program

 npm i
 npm run start

-Reaults in an output.json file.
+Results in an output.json file.